k-nadia/project-3/README.md

 ![Welcome Screen](./assets/images/README/welcome-screen.JPG)

 ### **Navigation**
 The application navigation function is handle by an options menu which provides the user 7 different options from which to select.
+The options menu is only displayed once a valid city has been selected by the user and this is confirmed via a notification message which prints out the geographical coordinates of the chosen location.

 These options include the ability to view a range of weather forecast types, choose a new city, restart the program and view or clear the user's weather data history from the WeatherWise app.
 The options menu is designed to have clearly defined options which are straightforward to navigate and provide the user with feedback if an error arises.

 The program validates the user input within options menu function, to check whether a valid value has been entered.
 If the input is not valid, an appropriate error message will then notify the user and prompt them to try again, e.g. 'Invalid option.
 Please enter a number between 1 and 7.'